-Begin Daily Inspections and Safety Meetings — Inspect your job site before and after every workday to identify possible safety concerns and then discuss all issues at daily safety meetings.
-When you begin to make this a routine, you will be able to correct many issues very quickly.
+Inspect your job site before and after every workday to identify possible safety concerns and then discuss all issues at daily safety meetings.
+When you begin to make this a routine, you can quickly correct many issues.

-If proper safety training is not conducted, or if rules and protocols are not followed, catastrophic or fatal injuries can occur.
+If proper safety training is not conducted or rules and protocols are not followed, catastrophic or fatal injuries can occur.
 Construction companies that fail to consider safety initiatives like those listed above do so at their own risk, and they could be held liable if the worst happens and someone is injured or killed.

 Contact a New York Construction Injury Lawyer